MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Add-MgBetaServicePrincipalTokenSigningCertificate.md

 Once set during creation through the **displayName** property, the subject of the certificate cannot be updated.
 The **startDateTime** is set to the same time the certificate is created using the action.
 The **endDateTime** can be up to three years after the certificate is created.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Add-MgServicePrincipalTokenSigningCertificate](/powershell/module/Microsoft.Graph.Applications/Add-MgServicePrincipalTokenSigningCertificate?view=graph-powershell-v1.0)

 ## SYNTAX